datamesh-manager/integration-aws/README.md

 ## Limitations
 - We do not handle deleted data contracts.
 So make sure to deactivate data contracts before deleting them.
 Otherwise, permissions will be kept existent.
 - Not all kinds of output ports are supported at this point.
-Currently we support the following:
+Currently, we support the following:
   - S3 Buckets

 ## Architecture